Allgemeines Deutsches Handelsgesetzbuch: Particular law und Common law

-Apart from that Particular law (Patrikularrecht) or subsidiary Common law, here ius commune, (Gemeines Recht) were applied.
+Apart from that Particular law (Patrikularrecht) or subsidiary Common law, here ius commune (Gemeines Recht), were applied.

 Draft of 1849

 Preliminary works for ADHGB can be traced back to 1848/49.
 Already Paulskirche Constitution of 28 March 1849 provided in § 64 inter alia establishing a General Commercial Code.
 On 2 December 1848 a commission had started preparations previously.

 In March 1849 finally the „Entwurf eines allgemeinen Handelsgesetzbuches für Deutschland“ (Draft of a general commercial code for Germany) was presented.
 After the Prussian King Friedrich Wilhelm IV had rejected the imperial crown, that he was offered on 4 April 1849, the constitutional project miscarried.
 In the same year Commission dissolved.

 The ADHGB

 Nuremberg HGB-Commission

 On a proposal from the Kingdom of Bavaria the Federal Convention (Bundesversammlung also Bundestag) of the German Confederation establish a commission, that should elaborate a commercial code.
 That was 21 February 1856.
 King Maximilian II Joseph of Bavaria is said to have motivated the project in person.
-The Prussian deputy for the Federal Convention Otto von Bismarck thereby voted not against the application against, what contravene with the instruction form the Prussian Prime Minister Otto Theodor von Manteuffel Also on the suggestion of Bismarck not Frankfurt am Main, Federal Assembly's official seat, but the ancient trading town Nuremberg was chosen as conference venue.
+The Prussian deputy for the Federal Convention Otto von Bismarck thereby voted not against the application against, what contravene with the instruction form the Prussian Prime Minister Otto Theodor von Manteuffel.
+Also on the suggestion of Bismarck not Frankfurt am Main, Federal Assembly's official seat, but the ancient trading town Nuremberg was chosen as conference venue.
 So the working group should go down in history as Nuremberg HGB-Commission (Nürnberger HGB-Kommission).

 The commission presided by the Bavarian Ministry of Justice Friedrich von Ringelmann was in session as of January 1857.
 Also numerous merchants belonged to the commission.

 German mercantile community and jurists thereby pronounced against Code de commerce as a model for ADHGB, because it was pre-industrial characterized and thus been overtaken by circumstances.
 Instead a Prussian draft war favoured as a working basis.

 Resolution on ADHGB

 On 31 May 1861 this "Nuremberg Draft" („Nürnberger Entwurf“) of an Allgemeines Deutsches Handelsgesetzbuch (ADHGB) was recommended to be introduced in the individual states by the General Assembly of the German Confederation.
-As of 1861 ADHGB applied in German Confederation´s member states as inentical right.
+As of 1861 ADHGB applied in German Confederation´s member states as identical right.
 Some federal states, like the Free City of Hamburg, even declared ADHGB applicable for legal transactions (Rechtsgeschäfte) without merchant participation.